unicode-org/message-format-wg/spec/formatting.md

 The method MatchSelectorKeys is determined by the implementation.
 It takes as arguments a resolved _selector_ value `rv` and a list of string keys `keys`, and returns a list of string keys in preferential order.
-The returned list must only contain unique elements of the input list `keys`, and it MAY be empty.
+The returned list MUST contain only unique elements of the input list `keys`.
+The returned list MAY be empty.
-The most preferred key is first, with the rest sorted by decreasing preference.
+The most-preferred key is first, with each successive key appearing in order by decreasing preference.

 ### Filter Variants